jbierowiec/CISC_6100/README.md

     - Transfered the the data to a `db.sqlite3` database.
     - Implemented the entities that are stored in the `models.py` file.
     - Altered functions along with Jonathan that were originally created by Jan.
     - Implemented the get game, get current puzzle, new session, new game, get history, update cell, and undo requests.
+    - Created the database schema diagram as well as the sequence diagram for the undo function in the `diagrams` directory.
   - Jan:
     - Did most work primarily in the `index.html` file, `styles.css` file, and `app.py` file all located under the `frontend` directory, as well as the `test.py` file located under the `backend` directory.
     - Initialized the project creating the GitHub repository, deciding on the Flask & Django framework.